Frequently Asked Questions

 Do you work with children/teens?

-Andrew, Jodie, and Ken work with teens, and they have strong skills in building trust and therapeutic relationship with them.
-Andrew also works with children (under 12).
+Jodie, and Ken work with teens, and they have strong skills in building trust and therapeutic relationship with them.
+Jodie also works with children (under 12).
+Allie works with adults and teens aged 16 and up.

 My spouse has been unfaithful.
 Is there hope for our relationship?